Maria Valtorta Readers' Group, March 2025 (Updated 4/29/25)

 Question: If a Catholic can have doubts about the judgment of the CDF/DDF under these circumstances, can a Catholic assess whether the judgment is correct or not?
 Should they?

 Answer: If a Catholic can have doubt on the judgment of the CDF/DDF under these circumstances, they may assess whether the judgment is correct or not.
 In fact, when it comes to matters of faith or morals that could endanger one's Faith, a Catholic is obliged to critically examine statements from the DDF or even the Pope that appear to be erroneous, close to heresy, heretical, or blasphemous.
 By comparing these statements and teachings to the consistent doctrine of the Church over 2,000 years, as upheld by hundreds of orthodox Popes, doctors of the Church, saints, and sound catechisms, a Catholic can often recognize and reject statements from the DDF, Vatican prelates, and even the Pope that are erroneous, close to heresy, heretical, or blasphemous.
+That being said, the statement regarding Valtorta's writings is a disciplinary matter, not an issue related to doctrine, dogma, or the Deposit of Faith, and can be examined critically and considered incorrect if objective evidence shows it such.

 Question: Is this a time in the Church where the DDF is led by prelates who publicly endorse errors and heresy and contradict the perennial teachings of the Church?